A very decorative mahogany wall mirror in the Edwardian style - antique

 Description

-A highly decorative wall mirror made of mahogany in Edwardian style, featuring original beveled glass, a gilded eagle facing upward surrounded by sculptures, and inlaid shell below, all set within a molded frame with gilded decoration.
+A highly decorative wall mirror made of mahogany in Edwardian style, featuring original beveled glass, a gilded eagle facing upward surrounded by sculptures, and an inlaid shell below, all set within a molded frame with gilded decoration.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details